wattdepot/wattdepot.github.io/src/quick_start/quickstart.md

 layout: userguide
 title: Quick Start
 ---
+# 0. Introduction

+This Quick Start guide will lead you through the process of downloading, configuring, and running WattDepot to collect sensor data.
+If you are interested in modifying or extending WattDepot, check out the [Developer Guide](/developerguide/developerguide.html).

 # 1. Prerequisites

 ## Operating System

-The core development team has developed and run WattDepot on OS X, Windows 7, and Linux, so any of those platforms should be fine for development.
+The core development team has developed and run WattDepot on OS X, Windows 7, and Linux, so any of those platforms should be able to run WattDepot.

 ## Java

 WattDepot requires [Java Platform Standard Edition] (http://www.oracle.com/us/technologies/java/standard-edition/overview/index.html) version 1.7 or above.
-If do not have Java installed you can get it from the previous link.
-Note that you will want the JDK (Java Development Kit) rather than the JRE (Java Runtime Environment) since you will be developing.
+If do not have Java installed, you can get it from the previous link.
+Oracle provides both a JRE (Java Runtime Environment) and a
+JDK (Java Development Kit).
+If you only want to run WattDepot, you can download the JRE.
+If you plan to do development on WattDepot, download the JDK.

 To check the version of Java installed on your computer type `java -version` from the command line.
+You should see something like this (but the version number will probably be higher):

     $ java -version
     java version "1.7.0_40"